Hidden Cosets and Applications to Unclonable Cryptography: Introduction

 \paragraph{Proof for the Strong Monogamy-of-Entanglement Conjecture.} After the first version of this paper, Vidick and Culf posted a follow-up paper \cite{culfvidick2021cosetsproof} that proved the strong monogamy-of-entanglement conjecture stated above (formalized in \Cref{sec: monogamy conjectured}).
 We thank Vidick and Culf for following up on our work.

 The readers can therefore consider the ``strong monogamy-of-entanglement conjecture'' removed from the assumptions in all formal statements in this paper.

-\paragraph{Acknowledgements} A.C. is supported by the Simons Institute for the Theory of Computing, through a Quantum Postdoctoral Fellowship.
-J. L., Q. L. and M. Z. are supported by the NSF.
-J. L. is also supported by Scott Aaronson's Simons Investigator award.
+\paragraph{Acknowledgements} A.C. and Q.L. were Quantum Postdoctoral Fellows at the Simons Institute for the Theory of Computing supported by NSF QLCI Grant No. 2016245.
+A.C. and Q.L. were also supported by DARPA under agreement No. HR00112020023.
+J. L. and M. Z. were supported by the NSF.
+J. L. was also supported by Scott Aaronson's Simons Investigator award.
 The authors are grateful for the support of the Simons Institute, where this collaboration was initiated.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Government or DARPA.